ibm-cloud-docs/cis/logpush.md

 :   Sets the format in which response timestamps are returned.
 Valid values are `unix`, `unixnano`, and `rfc3339` (default).

  `--dataset`
 :   Is the category of logs that you want to receive.
-Valid values are `range_events` and `http_requests` (default).
+Valid values are `range_events`, `http_requests` (default), `firewall_events`, `dns_logs`.
 You cannot change this value after the job is created.

+ `--frequency`
+:   The frequency at which CIS sends batches of logs to your destination.
+Setting frequency to high sends your logs in larger quantities of smaller files.
+Setting frequency to low sends logs in smaller quantities of larger files.
+Valid values are `high` or `low`.

  `-i` or `--instance`
-:   Is the instance name.
+:   Is the instance name or ID.
 If not set, the context instance that is specified by `ibmcloud cis instance-set INSTANCE` is used.

+ `--output`
+ :   Specify the output format, only JSON is supported.

 A domain can have only one Logpush job.
 Use the command line to interactively address the {{site.data.keyword.cos_short}} bucket ownership challenge.
 When a challenge token is written to a file in the given {{site.data.keyword.cos_short}} bucket, you must: